sabahoth01/LLM-NLP/Open Source Models using Hugging Face/README.md

 # Roadmap - exercises

 1. Chatbot basics using Facebook BlenderBox model from Hugging face
-2. Translation and summarization
+2. Translation and summarization using Facebook nnlb and bart-large-cnn models
-3. Sentence similarity
+3. Sentence similarity using all-MiniLM-L6-v2 model

 # Outcome